 Katsushika Hokusai was a prolific ukiyo-e artist.
-Born in 1760, he lived in Sumida Ward for most of the 90 years of his life, capturing the beauty of Edo-era Japan in his colorful prints.
-Many of his early works feature scenes around his home, allowing you a glimpse into Edo period Tokyo (1603-1867).
+Born in 1760, he lived in Sumida Ward for much of the around 90 years of his life, capturing the beauty of Edo-era Japan in his colorful prints.
+Many of his early works feature scenes around his home, allowing you a glimpse into late Edo period Tokyo (Late 18th century–early 19th century).
 Interactive panels, videos and fun art-related games with English explanations provide enough entertainment for a couple of hours or an entire afternoon for the more serious art aficionado.

 Modern architecture housing Edo art

 The building itself is worthy of attention.
 Designed by award winning architect Sejima Kazuyo, the building is approachable from each of its sides with the entrance at the center.
 The museum's space age look stands out among the more traditional houses of the neighborhood, covered in mirrored panels that reflect the sky.